Philio/modular-sample/README.md

-# Quick sample of a modular app using Dagger
+# Sample of a modular app using Dagger

 ## Modules